flipperdevices/flipperzero-firmware/README.md

 Here are some nice ideas to improve this app :

-* Save output data in XML / JSON file
+~~* Save output data in XML / JSON file~~ done, output data are stored in CSV
 * Use the geiger board as random number generator
 * Send data on the air in real time to monitor remotly
 * Buzz when it gets dangerous like a dosimeter

 ## Changelog

+* 2023-07-03
+  * Add zoom levels
+  * User gallery has been added

 * 2023-06-25
   * Add zoom levels